 A regular staff employee who does not work on a scheduled energy conservation day must use paid leave to cover their absence.
-Employees are expected to use their state comp time, FLSA overtime or vacation to cover these days or be placed on leave without pay.
+Employees are expected to use their state compensatory time, FLSA overtime or vacation to cover these days or be placed on leave without pay.

-If an employee earns FLSA overtime or state comp time in preparation for an energy conservation day but uses the hours for another reason, the supervisor has discretion on whether to allow the employee the opportunity to earn additional hours to cover the energy conservation day.
+If an employee earns FLSA overtime or state compensatory time in preparation for an energy conservation day but uses the hours for another reason, the supervisor has discretion on whether to allow the employee the opportunity to earn additional hours to cover the energy conservation day.

-06. REST PERIODS AND MEALTIME
+06. REST PERIODS AND MEALTIME PROCEDURES